Catch Phrase (American game show): Bonus Round

-In the first taped episodes of the show, which aired in December 1985, the bonus round was played in a different manner.
-While the rules were still the same, there was a different series of prize levels.
-A straight line without the middle square still won a prize in the neighborhood of $5,000.
-If the champion made the line with the M square, he/she received a choice of three more extravagant prizes worth over $10,000 each.
-In addition, if the champion did not win the bonus round, his/her consolation prizes were determined by a random shuffle before the round started; each square hid a different prize behind it and the champion won the prizes behind whatever catch phrases he/she solved.
+In the first taped episodes of the show, which aired in December 1985, the bonus round was played under the same basic rules, but with a different set of prize levels.
+A line of five that did not include the M still won a prize worth roughly $5,000, but if that square was used, the champion received his/her choice of three prizes worth over $10,000 each.
+Each square also hid a small prize; if the champion did not win the round, he/she received the prizes for all claimed squares.